 This directive must be at file or namespace scope, after all declarations of variables in list and before any references to variables in list.
 See standard document for other restrictions.

-The COPYIN clause allows the values of the master thread's THREADPRIVATE data to be copied to all other threads at the start of a parallel region.
+Allows the values of the master thread's THREADPRIVATE data to be copied to all other threads at the start of a parallel region.